mj1618/python-turtle-tutorial/README.md

 __GUI__ - the Graphical User Interface is created by your python program.
 The program is running in the console, and creates the GUI from there.

+__Tuple__ - a python value with two parts to it, e.g. `(1, 2)`.
+These are used to represent coordinates in the turtle game.

+__Data Structure__ - a list, dictionary or any other construct for storing data in a convenient and efficient way

+__Algorithm__ - a sequence of steps that achieves an outcome.
+Often algorithms require a certain understanding to the crux of a problem to become clear.

 ## Step 1: Get setup

 First go to [https://replit.com/@mj1618/TurtleTutorial#README.md](https://replit.com/@mj1618/TurtleTutorial#README.md) and click "Fork repl" to take a personal copy of this tutorial.